sachdevkartik/GSoC-2022/README.md

 ### __Approach 1__ ##

-An efficient Convolutional Vision Transformer (CvT) is built for binary classification using PyTorch.
+An Equivariant Convolutional Vision Transformer is built for binary classification using PyTorch.
 Approach and strategy are discussed in [test2_e2c_vit.ipynb](./test2_e2c_vit.ipynb)

 * **Dataset**: The Dataset consists of simulated strong gravitational lensing images with and without substructure.